narinluangrath/wesdag/README.md

 # wesdag
-Code for summer research project on probabilistic graphical models.
+A small amount of sample code from my summer research project on probabilistic graphical models.
 Requires libpgm library.